alvarotrigo/fullPage.js/README.md

 ---
 ### setAutoScrolling(boolean)
 [Demo](http://codepen.io/alvarotrigo/pen/rVZWrR) Sets the scrolling configuration in real time.
 Defines the way the page scrolling behaves.
 If it is set to `true`, it will use the "automatic" scrolling, otherwise, it will use the "manual" or "normal" scrolling of the site.
-Be careful when combining this option with `scrollOverflow` set to true, as it might be difficult to scroll using the mouse wheel or the trackpad when the section is scrollable.

 ```javascript
 $.fn.fullpage.setAutoScrolling(false);